Tag: Institute for Protein Design

 It is now possible to create complex, custom-designed transmembrane proteins from scratch !
 Today Baker lab members published in Science “Accurate computational design of multipass transmembrane proteins” The Abstract reads as follows: The computational design of transmembrane proteins with more than one membrane-spanning region remains a major challenge.
 We report the design of transmembrane monomers,…

-At the end of a historic year for protein design, the Baker lab was honored to be profiled in the New York Times by famed science writer Carl Zimmer.
-Zimmer writes about the technology, progress and promise in the field, noting the contributions from our wonderful crowdsource participants.
-Graphic: John Hersey / New York Times On the technology front,…
+At the end of a historic year for protein design, the Baker Lab was honored to be profiled in the New York Times by science writer Carl Zimmer.
+He writes about the technology, progress, and promise in the field, including the contributions from our wonderful crowdsource participants.
+Graphic: John Hersey / New York Times On the…

 A New World of Designed Macrocycles